LUKE Joint Call

 The National Research Foundation of Ukraine, NRFU, Ukraine

-Focus: Basic/applied research (developments) projects only.
+Focus: Basic/applied research (developments)

 Webpage: https://nrfu.org.ua/